paalth/kless/README.md

 `kless` event handlers have "**frontends**".
 Frontends are sidecar containers that either pull events from event sources or are targets that receive events pushed to the handler.
 Frontends are associated with configuration information that applies to the event source.

-Frontends also have a "**frontend type**".
+Frontends have a "**frontend type**".
 Frontend Types are containers that implement the frontend, and they are registered with `kless` so in the future any other event source can be supported.

 Currently the following push methods are supported: